opencog/atomspace/opencog/atoms/bind/README.md

          ConceptNode "pottery"
          ConceptNode "clay"

-As the above example illustrates, this function expects that the input handle is an implication link.
-It expects the implication link to consist entirely of one disjunct (one AndList) and one (ungrounded) implicand.
+As the above example illustrates, this function expects that BindLink has 3 outgoings (or 2 if the variables are ignored), the variables to bind, a predicate consisting entirely of one disjunct (one AndList) and one (ungrounded) implicand.
 The variables are explicitly declared in the 'varlist' argument to this function.
 These variables should be understood as 'bound variables' in the usual sense of lambda-calculus.
-(It is strongly suggested that variables always be declared as VariableNodes;
-there are several spots in the code where this is explicitly assumed, and declaring some other node type as a vaiable may lead to unexpected results.)
+(It is strongly suggested that variables always be declared as VariableNodes; there are several spots in the code where this is explicitly assumed, and declaring some other node type as a vaiable may lead to unexpected results.)

 Pattern-matching proceeds by finding groundings for these variables.
 When a pattern match is found, the variables can be understood as